 “In the land of positive company cultures," Ganino says, "appreciation and recognition are about taking time to notice things that improve the overall conditions for the team."

 When companies focus solely on money, it's possible to devalue what seemed like a valuable staff appreciation idea (money) from a substantial reward to a simple transaction.
 The last thing you want to do is have an appreciation idea backfire.
-That's why it's time to put cash and gift cards on the back burner and put the people you appreciate at the heart of all your employee appreciation ideas.
+That's why it's a good time to put cash and gift cards on the back burner and put the people you appreciate at the heart of all your employee appreciation ideas.

 2. Make employee appreciation ideas personal.